Apostolique/AposChess/README.md

 [![Discord](https://img.shields.io/discord/257949867551358987.svg)](https://discord.gg/Wwdb9Cs)

 To play this online, use the Lichess board editor and share the board URL back and forth with whomever you're playing with.
-For example, here the URL after my first move: https://lichess.org/editor/rnbqkbnr/pppppppp/8/8/8/6P1/PPPPPPP1/RNBQKBNR_w_KQkq_-
+For example, here is the URL after my first move: https://lichess.org/editor/rnbqkbnr/pppppppp/8/8/8/6P1/PPPPPPP1/RNBQKBNR_w_KQkq_-

 ## Index